mezantrop/i486SX_soft_FPU/README.md

 ### Notes

-- `fyl2x` seems to work properly on FPU, but when executed from `libc` `log` functions bring incorrect results
+- `fyl2x` seems to work properly on FPU, but when executed from `libc`, `log` functions bring incorrect results
 - Some operations have hard-to-detect issues with precision

 ## x87 FPU Emulated Instructions